 The quickest way of mastering an LMS is to frequently experiment with its tools to develop the most interactive courses for learners.
 Your skills with course authoring will come in handy here because you will be free to tweak the course and assessments to create the best learning experience, without having to depend on someone to do it for you.

 An acronym for a ‘seminar on the web’, webinars are a great tool for enabling two-way communication in e-learning.
-They’re wildly popular in virtual conferences and corporate meetings because they remove all geographical constraints in communication and they can quickly be followed up with polls and Q&As to keep sessions interactive.
+They’re wildly popular in virtual conferences and corporate meetings because they remove all geographical constraints in communication and can quickly be followed up with polls and Q&As to keep sessions interactive.

-Trainers can seriously benefit from learning how to conduct engaging webinars that allow them all the benefits of video-based instruction along with the engagement of real-time interaction with learners.
+Online trainers can seriously benefit from learning how to conduct engaging webinars that allow them all the benefits of video-based instruction along with the engagement of real-time interaction with learners.

 Most competent LMS solutions support video conferencing and webinars so you don’t need an external plug-in.
 However, tools like EverWebinar, GoToWebinar, and WebinarJam offer a great webinar developing and conducting experience.